Justus von Liebig: Marmite

 Liebig produced some of the world's first infant formula, a breast-milk substitute for babies who could not breast-feed.
 However, the product proved controversial, even though Liebig did not make any royalties off it.
 Liebig first came up with the idea based on the struggles of his favorite daughter, Johanna, who struggled to breastfeed her daughter, Carolina, who was born in 1864.
 (Johanna did not want to seek a wet-nurse, a common but controversial practice at the time.)
 Carolina, according to Liebig, thrived on the formula.
-But other scientists were skeptical.
+But other scientists were sceptical.
 One of them, a French doctor in Paris named Jean-Anne-Henri Depaul, decided to test his formula on four infants whose mothers could not suckle.

 Liebig himself prepared the first batches of formula.
 Depaul first gave it to a set of twins, who were born somewhat premature and weighed 2.24 kilograms (4.93 pounds) and 2.64 kg (5.82 lbs.).
 Both died within two days.
 Depaul tried it on a third baby, born full-term at 3.37 kg (7.43 lbs.); it soon began passing green "starvation stools" and died within three days.
 A fourth child, weighing 2.76 kg, also developed green stools and died within four days.
 At this point, Depaul stopped the experiment.

 At first, Depaul kept the experiment to himself.
 But he attended a meeting of the French Academy of Medicine.
 And while didn't want to say anything at first, he felt he had to after another member of the Academy rose to speak, a pharmacist named Nicholas-Jean-Baptiste-Gaston Guibourt.
 Guibourt had grave doubts about Liebig's artificial milk, calling it "fake milk" (in French, "lait factice").
 As historian Caroline Lieffers has written, "He [i.e., Guibourt] worried that the substance would either spoil in liquid form or lose its nutritive quality and convenience in solid form."
 Upon hearing Guibourt speak, Depaul felt it incumbent upon him to speak as well, and mentioned his experiments with Liebig's formula.

 Many ethical questions were quickly raised.
 Publications in France generally supported Depaul, while German publications rallied to Liebig's defense.